danialfarid/ng-file-upload/README.md

   ngf-validate-force="boolean" // default false, if true file.$error will be set if the dimension or duration
               // values for validations cannot be calculated for example image load error or unsupported video by the browser.
-              // by default it would assume the file is valid if the duration or dimension cannot be calculated by the browser. ngf-validate-later="boolean" // default false, if true model will be set and change will be called before validation
+              // by default it would assume the file is valid if the duration or dimension cannot be calculated by the browser.

 >Upload/Drop</div>